mozilla/fxa/packages/fxa-auth-server/docs/api.md

 The [git repo](https://github.com/mozilla/fxa-auth-server) contains a reference implementation of the client side of the protocol in [/client/index.js](/client/index.js) with sample usage in [/client/example.js](/client/example.js)

-# /raw_password Discussion

-The motivation of this endpoint is to support near term, ambitious efforts to land Firefox Accounts on Firefox OS 1.3.
-Firefox OS devices are computationally, memory, and network constrained, and the development cycles are short and intense.
-It would be herculean effort to land FxA support by the feature complete deadline of 12/09/13, and this endpoint eliminates the near term need to land native SRP and key stretching functionality.
-It's not ideal, but users still get "first-class", key stretched, SRP enabled accounts, which doesn't preclude them from using the non-raw_password API in the future.
-Whether this API endpoint hits production remains to be seen.
-We'll know more by 12/09/13.